M230 chain gun: Apache and DAP mounts

 The M230 Chain Gun is used on the MH-60L Direct Action Penetrator.
 It is also the Area Weapon System on the Boeing AH-64 Apache attack helicopter, mounted on the chin turret.
 It uses a 2 hp electric motor to fire 30 mm linkless ammunition at a rate of 625±25 rounds per minute.
 The air-cooled gun's practical rate of fire is about 300 rounds per minute with a 10-minute cooling period.
 The gun has a positive cook-off safety for open bolt clearing, and double ram prevention.
 Spent casings are ejected overboard through the bottom of the gun.

 The mount on the AH-64 uses secondary hydraulics to move the gun.
 The elevation is provided via a single hydraulic actuator on the gun's centerline just forward of the pivot point.
 The gun is spring-loaded to return to its centerline stowed position with the barrel angled up about 11 degrees if hydraulic power is lost.
 This allows the gun, which is mounted below the copilot station, to collapse into a space between the pilots' stations in a hard landing.

-The Apache can carry up to 1,200 rounds for the gun in a device known as the 12-PAK, designed and manufactured by Meggitt Defense Systems, Inc. However, U.S. Army Apaches can carry only 300 because they also have a special internal fuel tank, the Robertson IAFS (known as the "Robby Tank" to the crews).
+The Apache can carry up to 1,200 rounds for the gun in an internal magazine known as the 12-PAK, designed and manufactured by Meggitt Defense Systems, Inc. A special internal fuel tank, the Robertson IAFS (known as the "Robby Tank" to the crews) incorporates a combined fuel tank and magazine for enhanced flight range, but restricts ammunition capacity to 300 rounds.
 Ammunition is loaded into the Apache by armament personnel using specialized ground support equipment: an aircraft-mounted motorized loader and special ammunition handling tray.

 The M230 can fire the 30×113 mm rounds used in the ADEN cannon and DEFA cannon, although U.S. Apaches use Lightweight 30 mm rounds made with a lighter alloy than brass (ADEN) or steel (DEFA) cases.
 The M230 rounds cannot be fired by weapons designed for the ADEN or DEFA rounds.
 The Lightweight 30 mm rounds come in three varieties: the M788 rounds, which have a blue band near the nose, the M789 with a yellow stripe atop a black band, and the M799 with a red stripe atop a yellow band.
 The M799 HEI round is not used by the U.S. Army because of the danger of a round exploding in the gun barrel.

 The M789 is the U.S. Apache's main tactical round, a High Explosive Dual Purpose (HEDP) ammunition cartridge.
 Each round contains 21.5 g of explosive charge sealed in a shaped-charge liner.
-The liner collapses into an armor-piercing jet of metal that can penetrate above 50 mm of rolled homogeneous armour at 2500 m.
+The liner collapses into an armor-piercing jet of metal that can penetrate more than 50 mm of rolled homogeneous armour at 2500 m (2,734 yds).
 The shell is also designed to fragment upon impact, and produces antipersonnel effects out to 13 ft (4 m) from the point of impact.